Northgard - General Extreme Mode Tips > MGW: Video Game Guides, Cheats, Tips and Tricks

 1. Expand until you can have a steady supply of everything you need.
 On Extreme, you rarely need to take more than 5-6 territories besides your home province.

 2. Make sure you store nothing but the bare minimum of resources!
 Food is good for colonization and not starving; nothing else.
 Wood should be used immediately; if you can’t use that 150 wood immediately because you don’t have building space, you need more food to colonize another tile.
 If you have over 300 food or 200 wood and Winter isn’t coming, you’re not spending your resources in a timely fashion.
-Pretend you’re a project manager, and your boss is going to take your budget away if you don’t spend it.
+Pretend you’re a project manager, and your boss will take your budget away if you don’t spend it.

 4. Mine Stone and Iron as early as possible on most maps.
 Upgrading buildings is vital.